Lex XI F.C.: History

-They play in the Welsh National League Division One, which is in the Fourth level of the Welsh football league system.

-Lex XI 1st team are currently playing in Division 1,and the Lex XI reserves are currently playing in the Reserves & Colts Football League.
+Lex Football Club was founded in 1965.
+Lex is the Latin word for 'law'; this name comes from the fact they were formed by a group of solicitors.
+Accordingly the club is also referred to by the nickname "The Lawmen".

 Lex has hosted numerous great games at Stansty Park over the years and in the Summer of 2014 hosted a fundraising game between themselves and a Wrexham FC legends XI which include big names such as Karl Connolly, Dixie McNeil and Steve Watkin.
 Lex also hosted the 2013 North East Wales Football Association under 16's cup final, which saw Borras Park Albion YFC beat Shotton Steel YFC 4–3 on penalties in front of a 200 strong crowd.